-You also began releasing a series of live Porcupine Tree albums on Bandcamp in 2020.
+You also began releasing a series of live Porcupine Tree albums online in 2020.
 What criteria do you adhere to in choosing what to put out?

 It goes back to your first question about lockdown.
 I finally had time to do what we’d always planned to do, which was release some high-quality live recordings from across the band’s career.

 Every Porcupine Tree show, almost without exception, was recorded.
 Most of them were recorded only as direct-to-stereo board tapes, but starting from about 2005 onwards, all of them were recorded to multi-track.
 So, it was a question of seeing what we had that was available to be mixed that would represent an era of the band that wasn’t adequately represented.
 I was also looking for recordings that had a very different take on the material.

 We didn’t mix anything from The Incident tour, because there’s already the Octane Twisted live album.
 But there was never any official live document from the In Absentia era.
 We found a really great recording from House of Blues in LA from that 2003 tour.
 But there were issues with it.
 It had been recorded to ADAT and the drums were poorly recorded.
 Gavin Harrison had to do a lot of restoration on the drums.
 But it’s a great performance and it represents repertoire that wasn’t previously released as a live album.